Julien Kapek

 Julien Kapek (born 12 January 1979 in Clamart, Hauts-de-Seine) is a French triple jumper.

 His personal best is 17.38 metres, achieved in July 2006 in Tomblaine.
 This result places him fourth on the all-time French performers list, only behind Serge Hélan and Karl Taillepierre.

+Competing for the USC Trojans track and field team, Kapek broke the school's record and eventually won an NCAA DI triple jump title.